 Florida Kayaking in Cocoa Beach

-Our guide Jessica (pictured to the left) is in the process of finishing up her degree in Oceanography and is a member of the SeaWorld Marine Mammal Rescue Team so she really knows her stuff and knows the natural surroundings of the Banana River and the Indian River Lagoon.
+Our guide Jessica (pictured to the top) is in the process of finishing up her degree in Oceanography and is a member of the SeaWorld Marine Mammal Rescue Team so she really knows her stuff and knows the natural surroundings of the Banana River and the Indian River Lagoon.
 Even though I’ve been living here for more than 40 years she informed us of natural Florida news that I didn’t know.
 One piece of information, that is vital to our manatee friends, was that most manatees are not killed by boat propellers as one would think, they are killed by boat strikes that break their ribs and puncture their lungs.
 That’s why you are supposed to idle your boat in manatee zones, so you don’t strike them.

 If you want to join in on the fun and see a part of Florida up close and personal that you don’t normally see, take a trip with Cocoa Beach Kayaking.
 The cost is $30 per person and reservations must be made.
 Bring a snack with you if you want one, but everything else is supplied including hats, towels, sun block, bottled water and sunglasses if you need them.
 It is worth the price of admission just to watch your guide Jessica pat the water and call and talk to the manatees just like they were little puppies.
 Trust me, you will have a great time.